Engee documentation

 Errors

-You can add an error to the nominal value specified for the Capacitance parameter.
+You can add an error to the nominal value specified for the Capacitance parameters.
 Technical descriptions usually specify such an error.
-The table shows how the block applies the error and calculates the capacitance depending on the selected Tolerance application.
+The table shows how the block applies the error and calculates the capacitance depending on the selected value of the Tolerance application parameters.

 None - use nominal value